py-eww/eww/docs/source/getting_started.rst

 Supported Platforms
 -------------------

 Every Eww release is tested on OSX and Linux.

-There is nothing that should prevent Eww from running on Windows, but we do not currently provide any guarantees of Windows support or testing.
+Eww *should* work on Windows, but we do not make any guarantees, or test anything on Windows.

 Installation
 ------------